 - The opportunity to assist caregivers with stress reduction and teach them effective coping mechanisms for both short- and long-term stressful situations.

 - Free curriculum materials, along with any updates made to the curriculum.

 - Identifying teams of staff and family caregiver facilitators who agree, after being trained on model implementation, to deliver at least two trainings in the six-month period following the Train-the-Trainer event.

 - Promoting the availability and benefits of the trainings, so they reach the maximum number of caregivers, including caregivers in unserved and under-served communities.

 - Hosting the caregiver trainings and, if possible, providing refreshments and childcare support.

 Underlying the ProActive Caring Program is the belief that family caregivers are experts in caring for someone with a disability.
 Accordingly, peer facilitators are a vital part of the ProActive Caring team, and every ProActive Caring Stress Reduction course is co-led by a clinical facilitator and a peer facilitator.

 Unlike clinical facilitators, whose time is reimbursed by the agency for which they work, peer facilitators will receive stipends from the ProActive Caring program.
 Other benefits to family caregivers who serve as peer facilitators include the opportunity to learn strategies for stress reduction and self-care and the opportunity to support other caregivers.

-A ProActive Caring Train-the-Trainer conference will be hosted by The Arc Lexington at Paul Nigra Center for Creative Arts, 2736 NY-30, Gloversville, NY on Wednesday, April 3, 9 am - 4 pm.
+A ProActive Caring Train-the-Trainer conference will be hosted by The Parent Network of WNY at Daemen College in Amherst, NY, on June 18, 2019, 8:30 am - 4:30 pm.
 Train-the-Trainer Conference Registration and Information

 For information about ProActive Caring Train-the-Trainer conferences in other regions of New York State, please join our mailing list to receive flyers when available.